-D4.14.8 All classes to run as one championship initially, to review as class develops and possibly run as sub-classes.
+D4.14.7 Chassis to be used must comply with NatSKA handbook section C. This replaces the Motorsport UK Karting Yearbook rules C1.2 and C1.2.1 D4.14.8 All classes to run as one championship initially, to review as class develops and possibly run as sub-classes.

-D4.14.9 (previously 11) Competitors will be restricted to the use of one set of Dry Tyres to cover the two days of National Sprint racing - a different set of dry tyres may be used for the practice sessions of the National Sprint meeting).
+D4.14.9 Competitors will be restricted to the use of one set of Dry Tyres to cover the two days of National Sprint racing - a different set of dry tyres may be used for the practice sessions of the National Sprint meeting).

-For implementation from September 2024, Competitors will be restricted to the use of four sets of Dry Tyres per race season (except at the National Sprint Championship meeting where an additional set of tyres may be used and changed at the end of Friday practice).
+Competitors will be restricted to the use of four sets of Dry Tyres per race season (except at the National Sprint Championship meeting where an additional set of tyres may be used and changed at the end of Friday practice).
 Tyres used at the previous seasons National Sprint Meeting may also be used and will not affect the new tyre allocation.
 A new set of tyres is defined as a set not previously used at a NatSKA round.